Last Updated: Year 20 Day 54

 raw materials, then the pile can be instead located inside a NPC-owned

-- It cannot contain docked ships or vehicles.
+- The entity cannot contain docked ships or vehicles.

 If the above conditions are met, you may sell your product by marking it